 as required.

-We continue the proof by showing that $\Theta$ is strictly compatible with the bimodule Gerstehaber bracket and the bimodule Gerstenhaber square.
-Since $\Theta$ acts as the identity on $\HC{A}\subseteq\RelBimHC{A}{M}$, see \cref{eq:Theta}, it is obvious that
+We continue the proof by showing that $\Theta$ is strictly compatible with the bimodule Gerstenhaber bracket and the bimodule Gerstenhaber square.
+Since $\Theta$ acts as the identity on $\HC{A}\subseteq\RelBimHC{A}{M}$, see \Cref{eq:Theta}, it is obvious that

 We now treat the two remaining cases (recall that the Lie bracket is graded anti-symmetric with respect to the shifted total degree): \begin{itemize} \item For $c_1\in\BimHC*[p][q]{M}$ and $c_2\in\HC{A}$,